xiondlph/express-nodemailer/README.md

 // Declare module
 import expressNodemailer from "express-nodemailer";

-// The parameters that used as `options` argument for createTransport method of nodemailer const options = {
+// The parameters that are used as `options` argument for createTransport method of Nodemailer const options = {
     host: 'smtp.example.com',
     port: 465,